-- Basic data structure for positions. - Using a 2-D array to represent the chess board. - ▶ For ease of programming, may want to fill the outside boarder with some special symbols. - ▶ Example in C: board[10][10], where we only use board[1..8][1..8] and board[0,9][\], board[\][0,9] are outside boarders. - Using numbers to represent different pieces. - ▶ Whether to use the same number of pieces of the same kind. - Evaluating function. - Given a position and the next player, return a value that represents how good or bad this position is for the player to move next.
+- Basic data structure for positions. - Using a 2-D array to represent the chess board. - ▶ For ease of programming, may want to fill the outside boarder with some special symbols. - Example in C: board[10][10], where we only use board[1..8][1..8] and board[0,9][\], board[\][0,9] are outside boarders. - Using numbers to represent different pieces. - ▶ Whether to use the same number of pieces of the same kind. - Advanced data structure: bit-boards. - ▶ Using a bit stream to represent a position. - ▶ Bit streams for pieces of different colors or kinds. - ▶ Bit-wise operations are used to maintain these bit streams. - Evaluating function. - Given a position and the next player, return a value that represents how good or bad this position is for the player to move next.